aolives/phpstan/website/src/user-guide/docker.md

 If you need a PHPStan extension, for example [phpstan/phpstan-phpunit](https://github.com/phpstan/phpstan-phpunit), you can simply extend an existing image and add the relevant extension via Composer.
-In some cases you also need some additional PHP extensions like DOM. (see section below)
+In some cases, you also need some additional PHP extensions like DOM. (see section below)

 Here is an example Dockerfile for `phpstan/phpstan-phpunit`: